dipech/dipech.github.io/resources/data/blog/java-questions-basic/text.md

 ## 22. Functional interfaces.

-**Функциональный интерфейс** – это интерфейс, содержащий только один метод.
-There are predefined functional interfaces in Java.
-Let's take a look at a part of these.
+Functional interfaces are interfaces with only one method in it.
+There are several predefined functional interfaces in Java.

-Runnable - Выполняет что-то, не принимая и не возвращая аргументов
 ```
 public interface Runnable {
     public void run();
 }

 ...

 () -> System.out.println("Echo from Runnable!")
 ```

-Predicate - Проверяет некоторое условие по операнду
 ```
 public interface Predicate<T> {
     boolean test(T t);